Yagiz2873/Python-Fundamentals_1/README.md

 We can assign an integer to a variable then we can assign a string to the same variable.
 I think this is the best feature that Python has.

+Note: I will add my other files about Python (Numpy, Pandas, ML) later